Sakuradamon Incident (1860): Assassination

 Accounts of the violent event were sent via ship across the Pacific to San Francisco and then sped by the Pony Express across the American West.
 On June 12, 1860, The New York Times reported that Japan's first diplomatic mission to the West received the news about what had happened in Edo.
 The assassination dealt a severe blow to the prestige of the shogunate such that officials refused to admit Naosuke's death for a month, claiming that he was merely injured and was recuperating.
 The minister's death was only made official in April when the office of Tairo was declared vacant.

 Fate and punishment of Ii Naosuke's entourage

 Out of the 60 samurai guards defending Ii Naosuke, four died in combat and four died within days from fatal wounds.
 Those samurai who were killed in action were allowed to keep and pass on their hereditary samurai titles (thus privilege) to their heirs.

-Survivors, however, all received various degree of punishment for failing to protect the Chief Minister.
+Survivors, however, all received various degrees of punishment for failing to protect the Chief Minister.
 Two years after the incident in 1862, investigation was completed and verdicts were reached to punish the surviving guards.
 The seriously wounded, such as Shugoro Kusakari, were exiled to the Sano, Shimotsuke Province and had their stipends reduced.
-The slightly wounded were ordered to commit seppuku, and all the unharmed were beheaded, with their samurai status revoked.
+The slightly wounded were ordered to commit seppuku, and all the unharmed were beheaded, with their samurai status revoked and attainded.